Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 What Is MacroFactor?

-MacroFactor is a nutrition logging app that serves as a built-in nutrition coach.
-MacroFactor got everyone buzzing when it hit the app store in 2021 because it was created by fitness and nutrition experts Greg Nuckols and Eric Trexler who are well-respected in the industry.
+MacroFactor got everyone buzzing when it hit the app store in 2021 because it was created by well-respected fitness and nutrition expert Greg Nuckols.

-The creators state that the app was designed:
+Greg explains that the app was designed:

-“To empower you with the recommendations and tools you need to reach your goals without stress, shaming, or unnecessary rigidity”.
+“To empower you with the recommendations and tools you need to reach your goals without stress, shaming, or unnecessary rigidity.”

 How Does MacroFactor Work?